 FAQ About Dumpster Sizes

 Have other questions about choosing a dumpster size?
-Here are the answers to some commonly asked questions.
+Check out our free e-book guide to learn more or read the answers to some commonly asked questions below.

 How Big Is a 10-Yard Dumpster?

 Think about the size of a 10-yard dumpster in terms of its truckload equivalent.
 A 10-yard dumpster can hold 10 cubic yards of material, or about the same as four standard pickup trucks.
 You’ll typically use this dumpster size for bathroom remodels, landscaping, and transporting heavy materials in small loads — like in roofing or concrete removal projects.
 This helps prevent exceeding the dumpster’s weight limits.

 A 20-yard dumpster can hold 20 cubic yards of material, which is equal to about eight standard pickup truck loads.
 Use this dumpster size for residential cleanout projects and large bathroom, landscaping, or roofing projects.